MicrosoftDocs/security/zero-trust/azure-infrastructure-avd.md

 | 6 | Deploy security, governance, and compliance to Azure Virtual Desktop. | Assume breach |
 | 7 | Deploy secure management and monitoring to Azure Virtual Desktop. | Assume breach |

-## Step 1.
-Secure your identities with Zero Trust
+## Step 1: Secure your identities with Zero Trust

 To apply Zero Trust principles to the identities used in Azure Virtual Desktop:

 - Azure Virtual Desktop supports different types of [identities](/azure/virtual-desktop/prerequisites#supported-identity-scenarios).
 Use the information in [Securing identity with Zero Trust](/security/zero-trust/deploy/identity) to ensure that your chosen identity types adhere to Zero Trust principles.
-- Create a dedicated user account with least privileges to join session hosts to an Azure AD DS or AD DS domain during session host [deployment](/azure/virtual-desktop/prerequisites#deployment-parameters).
+- Create a dedicated user account with least privileges to join session hosts to a Microsoft Entra Domain Services or AD DS domain during session host [deployment](/azure/virtual-desktop/prerequisites#deployment-parameters).

-## Step 2.
-Secure your endpoints with Zero Trust
+## Step 2: Secure your endpoints with Zero Trust

 Endpoints are the devices through which users access the Azure Virtual Desktop environment and session host virtual machines.
 Use the instructions in the [Endpoint integration overview](/security/zero-trust/integrate/endpoints) and use Microsoft Defender for Endpoint and Microsoft Endpoint Manager to ensure that your endpoints adhere to your security and compliance requirements.

-## Step 3.
-Apply Zero Trust principles to Azure Virtual Desktop storage resources
+## Step 3: Apply Zero Trust principles to Azure Virtual Desktop storage resources

 Implement the steps in [Apply Zero Trust principles to Storage in Azure](azure-infrastructure-storage.md) for the storage resources being used in your Azure Virtual Desktop deployment.
 These steps ensure that you: